jay-tux/nexion/player/factions.md

 Degat's shrines are usually built from shells and coral.
 Most are located in water or close to it.
 Offerings to Degat tend to be soluble or washable, such that there's always place for more offerings.
 For her followers, the Palace Deep Under is nirvana.

 The cool intelligence that comes with deciphering Degat's cryptic messages made you brighter than most, granting you a +1 boost to your Intelligence.
-However, it also left you a bit cold, decreasing your Charisma by 1.
+However, it also left you a bit stiff, decreasing your Dexterity by 1.
 Additionally, you have access to the *Read the Streams* ability.

  Summary | <i></i>
  --- | ---
  Boost | INT +1
- Drop | CHA -1
+ Drop | DEX -1
  Non-combat | *Read the Streams*.

 ***Read the Streams:*** While traveling or when making a calculated choice, you can ask for Degat's guidance.
 This can only be done when you're near a large body of water (a large lake, the sea, ...) or body of running water (a small river, but not a small stream).
 To do so, make an Intelligence (INT) check and subtract the amount of times you've been granted guidance already during the last four days (INT - amount of successes).
 If you succeed, you will receive a cryptic hint as to which is (according to Degat) the right thing to do.